MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/device-portal-api-reference.md

 Everything in the [Windows Device Portal](using-the-windows-device-portal.md) is built on top of REST API's that you can use to access the data and control your device programmatically.

-## App deloyment
+## App deployment

 **/api/app/packagemanager/package (DELETE)**

 Uninstalls an app.

 Parameters
-* package : File name of the package to be uninstalled.
+* package: File name of the package to be uninstalled.

 **/api/app/packagemanager/package (POST)**

 Installs an App.

 Parameters
-* package : File name of the package to be installed.
+* package: File name of the package to be installed.

 Payload
 * multi-part conforming http body